-- 1 In the left window, select a column to add to the ordering criteria.
-Then click the arrow button to move the column to the right column.
-Repeat to add all of the columns to the ordering criteria. - 2 To move a column up or down in the ordering, select the column in the right window and then click the up or down buttons.
-The results are first ordered according to the column that is listed first in the window, then ordered according to the column that is listed second, and so on. - 3 In the Order area, select whether you want the results to be ordered in ascending or descending order.
+- 1. In the left window, select a column to add to the ordering criteria and then click the arrow button to move the column to the right column.
+Repeat to add all of the columns you want to the ordering criteria. - 2.
+To move a column up or down in the ordering, select the column in the right window, and then click the up or down buttons.
+The results are first ordered according to the column that is listed first in the window, then ordered according to the column that is listed second, and so on. - 3.
+In the Order area, select whether you want the results to be ordered in ascending or descending order.

-Wonderware Historian Client Workbook
+AVEVA Historian Client Workbook

-The Wonderware Historian Client Workbook is an add-in to Microsoft Excel that allows you to query one or more Wonderware Historian or SQL Server databases and return results to a spreadsheet.
-Using the Wonderware Historian Client Workbook, you can easily create reports using Wonderware Historian data without needing in-depth knowledge of SQL scripting.
-The reports that you create with the Wonderware Historian Client Workbook can be saved, allowing you to run a report again at any time.
+The AVEVA Historian Client Workbook is an add-in to Microsoft Excel that allows you to query one or more AVEVA Historian or SQL Server databases and return results to a spreadsheet.
+Using the AVEVA Historian Client Workbook, you can easily create reports using AVEVA Historian data without needing in-depth knowledge of SQL scripting.
+The reports that you create with the AVEVA Historian Client Workbook can be saved, allowing you to run a report again at any time.